jhesch/dirty-bits/README.md

-Using the rules file above, a change to `frontend/README.md` will match the `frontend/**` pattern but will be excluded by the later `!*.md` pattern and will not cause the `frontend` bit to be marked dirty.
+Using the rules file above, a change to `frontend/README.md` will match the `frontend/**` pattern but will be excluded by the later `!*.md` pattern and will not cause the `frontend` repo bit to be marked dirty.

 The repo bit names, like `frontend` in the rules file above, are just identifiers for you and do not carry any special meaning within Dirty